What Is An Advance Directive?23 minute read

 Determining your end of life care is very personal and private and can be an upsetting matter.
 It’s not easy to think about being in a state where life-sustaining measures need to be performed for you to stay alive and in which you aren’t able to communicate your wants and wishes.
 But it is vital that you give careful consideration to those things now, while you can.

-A Living Will sets forth end-of-life instructions.
+A Living Will is a type of advance directive that sets forth end-of-life instructions.
 While a Last Will and Testament specifies directions for distribution of assets and possessions, a Living Will is the document in which an individual communicates end-of-life care.
 You must write and sign your Living Will to ensure that your healthcare providers understand what actions they can and cannot perform to prolong your life, or ease your pain, should you not be able to communicate.

 When making these decisions, you may want to start with reflecting on your beliefs and values.
 Determine what is important to you and what you are willing to allow in order to prolong your life.